zined1/fruit_detection_in_orchards/README.md

 ## Introduction

-This repository is an extension of Faster-RCNN aimed at provide an example of training fruit detection models using [Deep Fruit Detection in Orchards](https://arxiv.org/abs/1610.03677) and [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn)
+This repository is an extension of Faster-RCNN aimed at providing an example of training fruit detection models using [Deep Fruit Detection in Orchards](https://arxiv.org/abs/1610.03677) and [tf-faster-rcnn](https://github.com/endernewton/tf-faster-rcnn)

 Here below some examples: